Loading...

 Add Protein

-Incorporate a source of protein like boiled eggs or Greek yogurt with your meal.
-Protein can help stabilize blood sugar levels.
+Incorporate a source of protein like boiled eggs, Greek yogurt, or cottage cheese to your meal.
+Protein can help slow down the absorption of carbohydrates.

 Include Fiber